Skip to main content

 • Medium-term decisions concerning departmental growth, and moves triggered by new buildings and the inevitable shuffle which follows

-• Long-term planning and providing advice to the Dean regarding space planning for new additions, and new buildings
+• Long-term planning and providing advice to the Dean regarding space planning for new additions and new buildings

-• Oversight of research equipment and related renovations, as well as interfacing with Office of Research Services
+• Oversight of research equipment and related renovations, as well as interfacing with the Office of Research Services

-• Consideration of equipment purchases, and equipment placement, supplies to buildings, and in many cases, renovations to floor-plans
+• Consideration of equipment purchases, and equipment placement, supplies to buildings, and in many cases, renovations to floor plans

 • Working with the Office of Research Services as new projects are developed